germanmpesce/challengeAutomation/README.md

 The repository contains automation tests of multiples iterations from web: https://www.demoblaze.com/

-You can get sinUp, logIn, logOut and add a laptop in the cart
+You can get sinUp, logIn, logOut and add a laptop on the cart

 The user can see how to validate multiples response from demoblaze and get report headless.

-About
+### About

 Developed by Germán Pesce (ARG) - January 2023.